oracle-livelabs/security/database/advanced/key-vault/key-vault.md

     ![Key Vault](./images/okv-002.png "Key Vault - Endpoint")

-5. You should see the Endpoint just added
+5. You should see the Endpoint you just added

     ![Key Vault](./images/okv-008.png "Key Vault - Endpoint")